Senad Kreso: Bahrain U-23 and Bahrain national team

 After a two-years successful stint with top Bahraini clubs, Al-Ahli Club and Al-Muharraq SC, the Bahrain Football Association appointed him as the manager of the Bahrain national under-23 football team.
 Looking at his success with the top clubs of Bahrain, the association appointed him as the manager of Bahrain national football team in 2007.
-His first major task was to lead the national team in the region's biggest football tournament, the 2007 Gulf Cup of Nations.
-He led his side to the Semi-Finals stage of the competition but unfortunately his side had to face a 1-0 loss against Oman in the Semi-finals.
+His first major task was to lead the national team in the region's biggest football tournament, the 18th Arabian Gulf Cup.
+He led his side to the Semi-Finals stage of the competition but his side faced a 1–0 loss against Oman in the Semi-finals.

 Al-Najma

 At the end of the 2006–07 Bahraini Premier League season, he was appointed as the manager of another Manama-based club, Al-Najma.
 He helped the club achieve the runners-up place in the 2008 Bahraini King's Cup.